treytomes/micro-hack/docs/LOG.md

 * Particles can use floating-point velocities.
 * Notification and particles when you level up.
 * Increase in HP when you level up.
+* You can go down *and back up* the stairs!
+Nothing new on lower levels yet though.

 # 20230325